CybertownRevival/ctr/README.md

 docker exec -i ctr_db1 mysql -uroot -ppw cybertown < ctr-dev-structure.sql docker exec -i ctr_db1 mysql -uroot -ppw cybertown < ctr-dev-seed-data.sql
 ```

+Note: You may also use a DBA software of your choice to import the .sql files.

 ### Automatically Compiling the SPA